Bill Sharman: Los Angeles / Utah Stars (1968–1971)

-Sharman became coach of the Los Angeles Stars of the American Basketball Association for the 1968–1969 season.
-He was a co-recipient of the ABA Coach of the Year honors in 1969–1970, with Joe Belmont of the Denver Rockets.
+Sharman became the Stars' coach for the 1968–69 season.
+The Stars had offered him a long term contract with an increase in salary and an opportunity to purchase an ownership interest in the team.
+He was a co-recipient of the ABA Coach of the Year honors in 1969–70, with Joe Belmont of the Denver Rockets.
 The Stars moved to Utah for the 1970–71 season, when Sharman coached the Utah Stars to an ABA title.
-The championship team's star player was league MVP and future Hall of Fame center Zelmo Beaty.
-The Stars defeated the Kentucky Colonels, and their future hall of fame center Dan Issel, four games to three for the championship.
+The championship team's star player was the 1971 ABA playoff MVP and future Hall of Fame center Zelmo Beaty.
+The Stars defeated the Kentucky Colonels, and their future hall of fame center Dan Issel, four games to three for the ABA championship.